prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Iteratively develop your project using version control practices.
 Save new versions of your source code as you reach key milestones.

-You are encouraged to use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the master branch.
+You are encouraged to use branch operations to develop logically-related features on a specific branch, then push that branch to GitHub in order to create a Pull Request, where you can further review your proposed changes and allow automated checks to run  before eventually "merging" the code into the main branch.

 If working in a group, each group member must make significant contributions to the application's source code!
 Any group member not committing significant portions of the code may be subject to deductions.